 Roaring Meg Label

 But it wasn’t always this way.
 After several years at our first winery, we built a new winery among the vines on Felton Road in late 2000.
 This new winery was specially designed to produce quality Pinot Noir but included separate facilities for other varieties and specifically, a barrel hall.
 The building included an on-site Cellar Door.
 But as Mt Difficulty became better known, the small Cellar Door outgrew its premises in the winery and a stunning new building was built high above the winery on Templars Hill.
 This building opened in February 2003 and visitors were able, for the first time, to enjoy a glass of wine over a light platter, while marvelling at the views.

 OUR PEOPLEIt all began in the early 1990’s, when the owners of five newly-planted vineyards in Bannockburn shook hands and decided to work together to produce wine under one label, Mt Difficulty.
 The agreement between the original “Gang of Four” was bound only by a gentlemen’s handshake, and remained in effect until 2004 when Mt Difficulty Wines Ltd was formed, and the majority of the individual vineyards passed into the ownership of the company.
-In 1999 Matt Dicey came on board as winemaker, and he made the 1999 and 2000 vintage wines at Longburn Winery.
+In 2021 Greg Lane joined as Chief Winemaker to continue the story of Mt Difficulty, who has long admired the wines of Mt Difficulty and indeed new world Pinot Noir.